Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Impact of stellar population components on galaxy colours

-Figure \ref{fig:tortorelli_2024_figure4} shows the comparison between \textsc{FSPS} generated observed-frame spectra for a subset of the different choices on the stellar population components presented in Section \ref{sect:stellar_pop_components_description}.
+Figure \ref{fig:tortorelli_2024_figure4} shows the comparison between \textsc{FSPS} generated observed-frame spectra for a subset of the different choices on the stellar population components presented in Sect. \ref{sect:stellar_pop_components_description}.
 The spectra belong to the same galaxy at $z=0.04$.
 Different choices have a dramatic impact on the spectral appearance of the galaxy which, in turn, reflect on the galaxy magnitudes and colours.
-In this figure, we compare the effects of varying the IMF (red curve), the attenuation law (green curve), and the AGN prescription (blue curve) with respect to the fiducial \textsc{Prospector-}$\beta$ model (black curve), leaving all other parameters fixed.
+In this figure, we compare the effects of varying the IMF (red curve), the attenuation law (green curve), the AGN prescription (magenta curve) and the presence of gas emission (blue curve) with respect to the fiducial \textsc{Prospector-}$\beta$ model (black curve), leaving all other parameters fixed.
 The Salpeter IMF produces a galaxy spectrum that overall is fainter with respect to the fiducial case that uses a Chabrier IMF.
-This leads to fainter magnitudes that might impact the detection of the galaxy in e.g. a flux-limited survey, and hence may impact the mix of physical properties of galaxies detected at a given color.
+This leads to fainter magnitudes that might impact the detection of the galaxy in a flux-limited survey, and hence may impact the mix of physical properties of galaxies detected at a given colour.
 Changing the attenuation law from the fiducial prescription in \textsc{Prospector-}$\beta$ to the \cite{Calzetti2000} model instead induces a wavelength-dependent modification of the galaxy spectrum.
-The latter is particularly evident towards bluer wavelengths, where the effect of the attenuation is the strongest.
+The latter is particularly evident towards bluer wavelengths, where the effect of the attenuation is more prominent.
 Changing the AGN prescription to the one of \cite{Temple2021}, instead, gives rise to an overall brighter spectrum due to the continuum increase, but most notably leads to the appearance of the characteristic broad-line emission of AGN (see e.g. the $\mathrm{[NII]}$ and $\mathrm{H{\alpha}}$ complex in the light yellow bar).
+Removing completely the modelling of the galaxy gas emission leads to an overall decrease in flux due to the lack of nebular continuum and the disappearance of the emission lines that reveal the underlying absorption lines of the stellar component.
 The galaxy chosen as an example has a high value of the $f_{\mathrm{AGN}}$ parameter to emphasise the dramatic effect of changing the AGN prescription.
 The units are \emph{not} arbitrarily rescaled, in order to highlight the effect of varying the stellar population components at fixed physical properties on the galaxy's flux.